 Mix together the flour, egg(s), oil, salt and warm water and knead it together.
 Leave the finished pastry for at least an hour to rest.
-The best results would be to make the pastry in the morning and leave it overnight in the fridge.
-This will give a product that is easy to work with.
-Take the pastry out of the fridge for a half hour before you wish to continue or until it has reached room temperature.
+For the best result make the pastry in the morning and leave it overnight in the fridge.
+This will make the dough easier to work with.
+Take the pastry out of the fridge half an hour before you wish to continue or until it has reached room temperature.

-Prepare your apples by peeling, coring and cutting into cubes.
+Prepare your apples by peeling, coring and cutting them into cubes.
 Put the raisins in the rum to soak.
-Fry the breadcrumbs in butter to a golden brown.
-When everything is ready put the apples, breadcrumbs, raisins, and the sugar-cinnamon into a large bowl and mix together well.
+Fry the breadcrumbs in butter until golden brown.
+When everything is ready combine the apples, breadcrumbs, raisins, and the sugar-cinnamon mix into a large bowl and mix together well.

 Turn the oven onto 200°c.

-Lay a good-sized tea-cloth on the work surface and sprinkle with flour.
+Lay a decent sized tea towel on the work surface and sprinkle with flour.

-Start to work your pastry on the work surface, do not shape the pastry with a pastry-roller but pull it out with your hands by making fists and pressing down with your knuckles until you create a circle.
+Start to work your pastry on the work surface, do not shape the pastry with a pastry-roller, but pull it into shape with your hands by making fists and pressing down with your knuckles until you create a circle.
 The pastry is ready when it is thin enough to read through!
-Lay the finished product carefully on the prepared tea-cloth and gently brush melted butter on pastry.
+Lay the finished product carefully on the prepared tea towel and gently brush melted butter over the pastry.
 Spread the filling on the pastry – the more the better!

-Using the end of the tea-towel slowly start to roll the strudel together.
+Using the end of the tea towel slowly start to roll the strudel together.
 Put the completed apple strudel on to a baking tray.
-Our Tip: put the finished folded ends underneath on the baking tray.
-Brush the pastry with the melted butter.
+Our Tip: on the baking tray fold the finished ends underneath.
+Brush the pastry with melted butter.
 Place the strudel in the oven for 10 minutes before reducing the heat to 180°c for a further 30 to 45 minutes.
 The strudel is finished when you see the juices from the apples spreading on the tray.

 Your work of art is ready, ENJOY!

-We look forward to welcoming you to the Alpbachtal Seenland Region.
-A visit to the smallest town in Austria, Rattenberg, should be on your list of ‚things to do‘.
+We can't wait to see you in the Alpbachtal Seenland region.
+A visit to Austria's smallest town, Rattenberg, should be on your list of ‚things to do‘.
 A mediavel gem in the heart of the Tyrol.
-See how your strudel matches up to the one you can enjoy at the Café Hacker.
+See how your strudel matches up to the one you can enjoy at the Café-Konditorei-Hacker.